Anna777star/final_project/README.md

 - Cell 14 uses the motif attribute .weblogo which returns an incompatible .png file.
 The graphic interface should instead be used which is available here: https://weblogo.berkeley.edu/logo.cgi.
 The graphic interface output is stored as ./results/large_gap_manually_retrieved.png

-- cmd3 and cmd4 in cell 15 expect an unzipped 1.85 GB Pfam protein domain database in ./data.
-To avoid errors since the database is not in the GitHub repository, if-else statements were added so that the cell automatically skips to the first cmd of which output does not exist.
+- cmd3 (creating index files) and cmd4 (aligning sequences to database) in cell 15 expect an unzipped 1.85 GB Pfam protein domain database in ./data.
+To avoid errors since the large database and index files are not in the GitHub repository, if-else statements were added so that the cell automatically checks at each step whether the output file of the command exists and skips to the first cmd of which output does not exist.
 This includes all cmds so that the cell is skipped entirely if pfam_results.txt exists in ./results

 - Cell 18 was designed to call fetchPfamMSA() from the ProDy library.
 However since ProDy has not been updated since long and requires Biopython 1.79 and Numpy 1.24, a try-except construction skips the cell, but show the idea of it anyway.
 Manually generated alternative output is available as ./data/consensus_matched_domains.fasta